Zeitenlik

 Zeitenlik (Ζέιτενλικ, Зејтинлик) is an Allied military cemetery and World War I memorial park in Thessaloniki, the largest military cemetery in Greece.
 It contains the graves of circa 20,000 Serbian, French, British, Italian, Russian and Greek soldiers and Bulgarian POWs, who died in the battles on the Salonika front during World War I. The largest part of the complex is the Serbian Military Graveyard, which contains the remains of c.
 7,500 soldiers.
 The French sector contains the remains of 8,000 French soldiers.
 The Italian sector holds about 3,000 graves; the British sector holds about 2,000 graves, and there is also the Russian sector with about 400 graves.
-There are also graves of Bulgarian POW, such as graves of fallen Greeks transferred from the battlefields of Kilkis.
+There are also graves of Bulgarian POWs, such as graves of fallen Greeks transferred from the battlefields of Kilkis.

 The complex is located on the place where the Main Hospital of the Serbian Army was located during the war.
 The name comes from the Turkish word Zeytin which means Olive.
-It can be translated as Olive plantation.
-It is located on Lagkada street, about 1.5 km from the city centre of Thessaloniki.
+It can be translated as Olive Grove.
+It is located on Mikis Theodorakis Avenue, about 1.5 km from the city centre of Thessaloniki.